mrcmina/academic-kickstart/content/project/BMSFOREST/index.md

 ## Methods

 For each site, forest parameters are collected following the guidelines of the [Italian National Forest Inventory](https://www.inventarioforestale.org/).
 At all selected sites we also apply the standard programs of the Biodiversity Monitoring South Tyrol.
 The main results of this project are a standardized protocol for monitoring forest sites and an up-to-date picture of sites that are representative of South Tyrol forest ecosystems in terms of species composition, structural characteristics, health status, and degree of management.
+Since 2022 we also monitor forest and canopy structures using [digital canopy photography](https://cdnsciencepub.com/doi/10.1139/cjfr-2019-0055).
 The forest survey data combined with the Biodiversity Monitoring data will be integrated into a standardized multitaxon data platform for European forests within the [COST Action Bottoms-UP](https://www.bottoms-up.eu/it/).
 This European cooperation project foresees (1) the creation of a continental database on forest biodiversity, (2) the elaboration of sustainable management indicators and (3) the drafting of management guidelines to be applied mainly in forest certification and protected areas.
 The results will be achieved on a European scale and our special project contributes to the inclusion of Alpine forests among European forest ecosystems.

+{{< gallery album="bms-album" >}}

 ## Funding